SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 **Low-level languages** command hardware directly and require a lot of effort and a vast number of commands, to carry out a certain task. **Higher-level languages** require less code to achieve the same result, but have no direct access to hardware.
 They are used to develop application software like web and mobile applications.

-Most of the software we use on a daily basis like music players, video players, GSP programs etc. is written on high-level **languages for application programming** like Python, JavaScript, C#, Java, C++, PHP etc.
+Most of the software we use daily like music players, video players, GSP programs, etc. is written on high-level **languages for application programming** like Python, JavaScript, C#, Java, C++, PHP, etc.

 **Python is an interpreted language** which means we write commands and they're executed immediately after running the program.
 As a result of that, we will realize we've made a mistake in our code only after we've started our program and reached the incorrect command.
 In cases like these, **IDEs** like PyCharm are extremely helpful as they check our code while we're writing it and alarm us of potential issues.
 After we've written our code and want to test it, we can save it in a file with extension **`.py`**.